A BRIEF HISTORY OF GUILDFORD, ENGLAND

 The first public library in Guildford opened in 1942.
 In 1965 the Yvonne Arnaud Theatre was opened.
 It was named after a concert pianist.
 A Civic Hall was built in 1962.
 The University of Surrey took its first students in 1968.
 A new sports centre was built in 1971.
 The Royal Surrey County Hospital opened in 1980.

 In the early 1980s a new estate was built at Merrow Park.
 The Friary Shopping Centre opened in 1980.
-Today the Borough of Guildford has a population of 135,000.
+In 2018 the Borough of Guildford had a population of 147,000.

 A timeline of Guildford